 We added information for independent trekkers where available.

-We’d categorize the 10-day Huayhuash Trek we did as medium-high difficulty, leaning more on the high side of the range, because of its daily high mountain pass crossings (4,000+ meter/13,000+ feet), sleeping at high altitude and distance.
+We’d categorize the difficulty of the 10-day Huayhuash Trek we did as medium-high, leaning more on the high side of the range.
+This is because of its daily high mountain pass crossings (4,000+ meter/13,000+ feet), sleeping at high altitude and distance.

 Don't let the elevation frighten you away.
 Our trekking group included people from their late 20s to a 74-year-old (who had both knees replaced within the last three years).
 We all had prior experience hiking and doing multi-day treks, but none of us were hard core mountain climbers.
 We'd all simply done our acclimatization treks in and around Huaraz — that's what makes the difference.